• Skip to primary navigation

 • Preheat oven to 350 degrees.
 F.

 • Prepare the pie crust.
-If making your own.
+See the notes below.
 Roll out the dough and place in a 9" pie plate, crimp the edges.
 Make sure this is not a deep dish pie plate.

 • In a large bowl lightly beat the eggs, then add the sugar, corn syrup, melted butter, vanilla, bourbon, and salt; stir well until the mixture is combined.